Key takeaways from the fiery White House meeting with Trump and Zelenskyy

 “ What if anything?
 What if a bomb drops on your head right now?”
 Trump snapped at a reporter, before offering a vehement, notably sympathetic defence of Putin.

 He appeared to frame Putin as an ally in his political rivalry with the Democrats.
-Trump pointed as evidence to the federal investigation into his 2016 presidential campaign, which looked into allegations that Russia had intervened on Trump’s behalf.
+Trump pointed to the federal investigation into his 2016 presidential campaign, which looked into allegations that Russia had intervened on the Republican’s behalf.

 “ Putin went through a hell of a lot with me.
-He went through a phony witch hunt where they used him and Russia, Russia, Russia, Russia.
+He went through a phoney witch-hunt where they used him and Russia, Russia, Russia, Russia.
 You ever hear of that deal?”
 Trump asked, calling the investigation a Democratic scam.
 “He had to go through that.”

 Accusations of ‘disrespect’